 Our new year of 2019 dawned with a rare and unexpected purity, unobscured sunshine rising from the horizon and embalming everything gold.
-It had been solid grey for what felt like a long time before, and fellow dog walkers in Barry appeared equally glad, happy and replenished by the appearance of this great distant ball of fire in the sky upon which many moods depend.
+It had been solid grey for several days before, and fellow dog-walkers in Barry appeared equally glad, happy and replenished by the reappearing distant ball of fire upon which many moods depend.

 We first stopped around the coast from the main Barry Island epicentre, at the quieter cove of the Knap.
-Here we exercised the excitable dog and walked the sleeping and completely oblivious three-month old baby.
-Wearing the baby and trying to wrangle the dog, I quietly regretted not having the capacity for a camera too, the low, steadily rising light was so strikingly beautiful, the angles of the paths, walkers, the fishermen.
+Here we exercised our excitable dog and walked the sleeping and completely oblivious three-month old baby.
+Wearing the baby and trying to wrangle the dog, I quietly regretted not having the capacity for a camera too.
+Low, steadily rising light was strikingly beautiful, the angles of the paths, walkers, the fishermen.